Back to wiki

 Streaming

-After starting the transcode it will start sending the data to the Plex app.
-This is where your bandwidth and closeness to our servers will come in effect.
-To stream a 1080p movie to your home, depending on quality, you will need to download with an average of 1.4MB/s on a single thread about half of that for a 720p movie.
-Sadly the advertised connection speed of your internet provider is only a small part of this speed.
-An advertised speed of 12MBit should in theory be enough to stream it but only if you live in Europe.
-If you live outside of Europe your latency to our servers will be increased and because of the latency your download speed will go down.
-If you want to know more about this the principles of the FTP Guide apply here as well.
+Sadly the advertised connection speed of your internet provider is only a small part of this equation.
+An advertised speed of 12 Mbit should in theory be enough to stream, but only if you live in Europe.
+If you live outside of Europe your latency to our servers will be higher and because of that latency your effective download speed will go down.
+If you want to know more about this, the principles of the FTP Guide apply here as well.

 How does Bytesized handle this?

-The server always has plenty of available bandwidth, we took care of that end.
-The best thing you can do is try a speedtest before buying a Streambox and based on the speed decide if this would be a good match for you.
+The server always has plenty of available bandwidth — we took care of that end.
+The best thing you can do is try a speed test before buying a Streambox and based on the speed decide if this would be a good match for you.

-You can go here and run the speedtest on the right side, it should give you all kinds of information.
+You can go here and run the speed test on the right side — it should give you all kinds of information.
 Follow the instructions below if you want to manually check the speeds.

 • Download this file and note the speed.

-• If the speed is bigger then 2.5MB/s you can most likely use Direct Streams without transcoding and watch any type of content, but this depends highly on the quality of the file.
-Some files can go up to peak bitrates of 8MB/s.
-Transcode to 20Mbit to be safe.
+• If the speed is greater than 2.5 MB/s you can most likely use Direct Streams without transcoding and watch any type of content, but this depends highly on the quality of the file.
+Some files can reach peak bitrates of 8 MB/s.
+Transcode to 20 Mbit to be safe.

-• If the speed is around 1.5MB/s you should probably transcode to around 10Mbit.
+• If the speed is around 1.5 MB/s you should probably transcode to around 10 Mbit.

-• If the speed is less then 1MB you will have to transcode to lower qualities 8Mbit and less.
+• If the speed is less than 1 MB/s you will have to transcode to lower qualities — 8 Mbit and less.

 The most important thing to realise is that your ISP total bandwidth has (almost) nothing to do with the speed you will reach to our servers.
-Yes you can probably stream 1080p 60fps from Youtube, they have a content delivery system that redirects you to a server closest to your connection.
+Yes, you can probably stream 1080p 60fps from YouTube — they have a content delivery system that redirects you to a server closest to your connection.
 Our servers are only in one location and could be far away from you if you are not in Europe.

 Reaching your server